Mindful and therapeutic photography workshops and courses

 Happy workshop participants

-A mindful and therapeutic photography workshop for people with dementia, who looked again at the Belvedere Ward garden at Franklyn Hospital, Exeter.
+Devon Partnership NHS Trust: a mindful and therapeutic photography workshop for people with dementia, who looked again at the Belvedere Ward garden at Franklyn Hospital, Exeter

 “Ruth’s sensory approach to running a photography workshop for people living with dementia was a great success.
 She created a cohesive, shared group experience which enabled everyone to feel ‘grounded’, with a heightened sense of awareness of ‘being in the moment’.
 Participants demonstrated the ability to make creative decisions and aesthetic choices, expressing these both verbally and through the camera lens.